Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

 The real magic happens more to empaths and I agree is a league on their own.

 That’s the magic right there.
 How do you let a brain to machine linkage in charge of all this?

-Magic is living the life touched by others in ways 99% of us don’t even believe possible, truly walk in someone else shoes is a popular catch phrase and buzz word that in accessibility and user experience circles has become quite trendy in the last few years, however who is really able to go beyond the trendiness catchy phrases and truly feel what another human is going through just by being naturally close to them?
+Magic is living our lives touched by others in ways 99% of us don’t even believe possible, walk in someone else shoes is a popular catch phrase and buzz words that in accessibility and user experience circles has become quite trendy in the last few years.
+However who is really able to go beyond the trendiness of catchy phrases and truly feel what another human is going through just by being naturally close to them?

 Some more left brain focused people are often so much better off, because they don’t even come close in their lifetime of what’s it like to be someone who feels it all to a deeper level.

 Don’t get me wrong we need both approaches and understandings, obviously tech focused people have the knowledge and know-how to develop technology further, which is of utmost importance.

 By all means we are not all the same (far from me to generalize here) and even some more tech oriented individuals can be "sometimes" more emotionally involved or connected.

 Though that usually gets overshadowed by ambition, the drive for discovering something new in tech which in most cases is not necessarily benefitting humanity as a whole but the individuals pockets behind the project.

 Now take all the self-proclaimed smartest tech gurus kind of guys on the planet, and go on figure that out, no, seriously be my guest

 Maybe we still don’t know everything about our brains and how they work, though we know enough to determine that most of us use just a very small part of it.